Erewash Valley line: Great Northern Railway

-The mineral wealth of the Erewash Valley was such that the Great Northern Railway, already established at Colwick.
+The mineral wealth of the Erewash Valley was such that the Great Northern Railway, already established at Colwick, sought to expand westwards.
 After a false start, the GNR got a scheme authorised in 1872, and its own Pinxton line was begun first to bring it coal traffic.
 It ran to the east of the Midland's Erewash line, and was opened in August 1875.
 In the first six months of 1876, the line carried 115,000 tons of coal, which was considered to justify the project.
 Passenger services began running to Pinxton on 1 August 1876.

 The GNR line to Derby from near Kimberley on the GNR’s Nottingham to Derby line opened fully on 1 April 1878.
 It crossed the Erewash Valley on a long lattice viaduct, named Bennerley Viaduct.

 Midland branches from the Erewash Valley Line

 As well as several short connections to local mines, the Midland Railway built a number of longer branches and connecting lines.
 A branch from Stanton Gate to Shipley, beyond Ilkeston, was opened in 1870.
 On 1 May 1875 the Trowell to Radford cut-off was opened to allow quicker access to Nottingham, without the necessity to continue to Long Eaton.
 The Trowell Line was also seen as a mean of reducing congestion at Toton, by enabling the diversion of mineral trains for the south via Nottingham and Oakham, using the Nottingham Direct Line.

 Another diversion was achieved by the opening of the line from Pye Bridge to Ambergate (Crich Junction) on the same day as the Trowell Line.
-This too was primarily a goods line, to divert the increasingly heavy traffic in meat, grain, fruit and timber from the Americas, imported via Liverpool and other Lancashire ports, away from the congested Ambergate -- Derby -- Trent line.
-Already freight from the West Riding was diverted down the Erewash Valley line at Clay Cross, regaining the Birmingham line at Stenson JUnction using the Castle Donington line, opened throughout in 1873.
+This too was primarily a goods line, to divert the increasingly heavy traffic in meat, grain, fruit and timber from the Americas, imported via Liverpool and other Lancashire ports, away from the congested Ambergate–Derby–Trent line.
+Already freight from the West Riding was diverted down the Erewash Valley line at Clay Cross, regaining the Birmingham line at Stenson Junction using the Castle Donington line, opened throughout in 1873.

 Next was a branch from Bennerley Junction to Kimberley and Watnall on 12 August 1879, where it joined the branch from Basford Junction to Watnall Colliery, opened in 1877.
 Passenger services over this Kimberley branch began on 1 September 1882.
 The Midland branch to Heanor ran from Ripley, putting Ripley on a through line.
-The Ripley -- Butterley and Ripley -- Heanor lines were opened together on 2 June 1890.
+The Ripley–Butterley and Ripley–Heanor lines were opened together on 2 June 1890.
 The section on to the main Erewash Valley line, and a spur into separate platforms at Langley Mill, were opened on 1 October 1895.